Dimaslg/osintBOX/README.md

 python3 /home/$USER/Tools/Osintgram/main.py -h
 python3 /home/$USER/Tools/spiderfoot-4.0/sf.py -h

-The following programs have a GUI interface and the options can be checked from it
+The following programs have a GUI interface and the options can be checked on it

 maltego
 google-earth-pro